Eisenhower Tunnel: Description

 The Eisenhower Memorial Bore (westbound tunnel) is 1.693 mi long, while the Edwin C. Johnson Memorial Bore (eastbound tunnel) is 1.697 mi long.
 The tunnels are sloped with a 1.64% grade, with an elevation of 11013 ft at the east portal and 11158 ft at the west portal.

 At its dedication, the Eisenhower Tunnel was the highest vehicular tunnel in the world.
 While it remains the highest vehicular tunnel in the US, and longest mountain tunnel and highest point on the Interstate Highway System, higher tunnels have since been constructed elsewhere, such as the Fenghuoshan Tunnel, a rail tunnel in China.

 The tunnel bores measure 48 × 40 ft.
 The traveled portion is a rectangular shape just over 16 ft tall.
-The space above is used for forced air ventilation while the space below the roadway is used for drainage.
+The space above is used for forced air ventilation while the space below the roadway is used for water transport and drainage.

 As of March 2023, more than 434 million vehicles had passed through the tunnel.
 This figure includes a significant number of visitors to Colorado's ski resorts.